On the Parameterized Complexity of Sparsest Cut and Small-set Expansion Problems

+\decprob{\textsc{Sparsest Cut}}{A graph $G=(V,E)$, a weight function $w:E\to \mathbb{R}^+$ and a rational number $N$.}{Does there exist a subset $S\subseteq V$, where $|S|\leq |V|/2$ and $\phi_G(S)\leq N$? } The \textit{unweighted} version of the problem is when all edge weights are equal to one.
 A natural generalization of \textsc{Sparsest Cut} problem is to find a $k$-partition of $V$ such that the worst edge expansion of the parts is minimized.
 More precisely, let $k\geq 2$ be an integer and $\mathcal{S}=\{S_1,\ldots, S_k \}$ be a partition of $V$ into $k$ subsets.
-Define,

-where the minimum is taken over all $k$-partitions of $V$.
-This generalization is called \textsc{$k$-Sparsest Cut} problem.
+Define, where the minimum is taken over all $k$-partitions of $V$.
+This generalization is called \textsc{$k$-Sparsest Cut}.
 One may see that \textsc{Sparsest Cut} problem is the special case when $k=2$.
-The decision version of the problem is defined as follows.

-\decprob{\textsc{$k$-Sparsest Cut} ($k$SC)}{A graph $G=(V,E)$, a nonnegative integer $k$ and a rational number $N$.}{Does there exist a $k$-partition $\{S_1,\ldots, S_k\}$ of $V$ where the edge expansion of each part is at most $N$, i.e. for every $i\in \{1,\ldots, k\}$, $\phi_G(S_i)\leq N$?}
+\decprob{\textsc{$k$-Sparsest Cut} ($k$SC)}{A graph $G=(V,E)$, a nonnegative integer $k$ and a rational number $N$.}{Does there exist a $k$-partition $\{S_1,\ldots, S_k\}$ of $V$ where the edge expansion of each part is at most $N$, i.e. for every $i\in [k]$, $\phi_G(S_i)\leq N$?}

-Another generalization of \textsc{Sparsest Cut} problem is when we restrict the search space into small subsets of $V(G)$.
+We refer to another generalization of \textsc{Sparsest Cut} problem when we restrict the search space into small subsets of $V(G)$.
 Let $k$ be a positive integer.
 The \textsc{Small-Set Expansion} problem seeks for a subset $S\subseteq V$ of size at most $k$ with the minimum edge expansion.
-Let us define,
+We define,

 \decprob{\textsc{$k$-Small-Set Expansion} ($k$SSE)}{A graph $G=(V,E)$, a positive integer $k$ and a rational number $N$.}{Does there exist a subset $S\subseteq V$ of size at most $k$ such that $\phi_G(S)\leq N$?}